 Stephanie Greene is a freelance writer living with her husband and sons on the family farm in Windham County.

 Stephanie is also a volunteer for the Brattleboro Words Project, serving on the leadership committee.

 This audio program originally appeared on Vermont Public Radio, February 15, 2018.

 Karin Friberg, 19, of Roseville, Minn., winner of the women’s class, leaves the ramp at the 85th Harris Hill Ski Jumping Competition in Brattleboro, Vt., Sunday, Feb.
 15, 2009.
 The event takes place at the newly rebuilt 90-meter Harris Hill jump.
-More than 20 male and female athletes from the U.S. and Europe are competing the two-day event that dates back to 1922.
+More than 20 male and female athletes from the U.S. and Europe compete in the two-day event that dates back to 1922.
 It was created by Brattleboro resident Fred Harris, founder of the Brattleboro Outing Club.
 (AP Photo/Nancy Palmieri)